What is CBD Oil?

 WHAT IS CBD?

 It all starts with the endocannabinoid system.
-Understanding our endocannabinoid system is the key to understanding how CBD may be able to impact our lives.
+Understanding our endocannabinoid system is the key to understanding how CBD may be able to assist our lives.

 What is the endocannabinoid system?

 Most people may never have heard of the endocannabinoid system (or eCS for short) but it has always been a part of our bodies.
 This incredibly fascinating and complex system was recently discovered by scientists in 1988.

 Potentially our largest endocrine system, the eCS regulates a huge range of bodily processes like our appetite, discomfort, mood, memory, the nervous system, immune activity, blood pressure, bone density, glucose metabolism, stress and more.

 The short answer is that our eCS occurs throughout our whole body.
 As an endocrine system, our eCS is part of our body’s natural function.
 Endocannabinoids (and their receptors) can be found in the brain, organs, connective tissues, glands, and cells… throughout our bodies.

 What does our endocannabinoid system do?